stevelederer/okta-auth-swift/README.md

 #### canSkipEnrollment

-Returns `true` if enrollment can be skipped
+Returns `true` if enrollment can be skipped.

 ```swift
 open func canSkipEnrollment() -> Bool